openstack/openstack-manuals/doc/ops-guide/source/ops_projects.rst

 This command creates a project named ``demo``.
 Optionally, you can add a description string by appending :option:`--description PROJECT_DESCRIPTION`, which can be very useful.
-You can also create a group in a disabled state by appending :option:`--disable` to the command.
+You can also create a project in a disabled state by appending :option:`--disable` to the command.
 By default, projects are created in an enabled state.